Hackerfleet/hfos-legacy/README.rst

     $ virtualenv -p /usr/bin/python3.4 --system-site-packages venv
     $ source venv/bin/activate
     $ python setup.py install
+    $ sudo python setup.py install_var
-    $ python hfos.py
+    $ python hfos_launcher.py

-You may need to adapt permissions for that folder to accomodate the user you let hfos run with, until we re-add the daemon and package support foam, that does that automatically.
+You may need to adapt permissions for the /var folders to accomodate the user you let hfos run with, until we re-add the daemon and package support foam, that does that automatically.

 Frontend
 --------